Doctor's Answers (5)

 Fractional CO2 is an ablative laser which is effective for acne scars but can be too aggressive for Asian skin leading to erythema and hyperpigmentation.
 If this indeed has happened to you, ask for other options for your acne scars.
 Fractional non-ablative lasers or microneedling RF options have a better safety profile.

-PRP is still not approved in SG for skin and aesthetic use, hence most doctors here would have little experience with its protocols and its use.
+PRP is still not approved in Singapore for skin and aesthetic use, hence most doctors here would have little experience with its protocols and its use.

 Communicate with your doctor on the next step forward, all the best.